dan-leo/masters/thesis/v8/thesis.md

 * At the far left the customer’s device contains a u-blox NB-IoT module that communicates over the radio network with a cell tower that supports the NB-IoT network.
 The cellular network links the cell tower with an IoT platform.
 This IoT platform stores uplink datagrams from the NB-IoT module.
 The customer server communicates with the IoT platform to retrieve uplink datagrams and to send downlink datagrams to the NB-IoT.
 The IoT platform holds downlink datagrams until the NB-IoT module is awake to receive them.
 * The SARA-N2 series modules implement basic UDP socket commands for directly communicating with an external service.
 With these commands the customer can build a simple IoT platform.
 With an external processor other IoT layers could be implemented to aid this system design.
 SARA-N2 series modules support AT commands for general CoAP messaging.
 This allows the customer to not require CoAP in their external processor.
 * Many developers coming from a GPRS type background may expect an always on type connection, normally using TCP.
 NB-IoT is not session oriented, latencies are much higher and the device will enter a power save mode.
 This is very different to always-on modems with “chatty” protocols like TCP.
 * UDP sockets do not create connections to servers; UDP is a connection-less datagram protocol.
 Because of this MO messages may not be received by the server and lost.
-The application should take this in to consideration and provide its own acknowledgements between the UE and server.
+The application should take this in to consideration and provide its own acknowledgements between the UE device and server.
 CoAP is one protocol which can be used on top of UDP to provide this.
 * For resolving the issue of sending MT messages to a very sleepy module, when a MO message is sent to the cloud server, the cloud server will know the module is active and connected to the network.
 As seen in section 7 the connection is alive until the RRC connection is released by the network and then still contactable when paging inside the T3324 period.
 If there are MT messages to be sent to the module, the cloud server should send this message in this time.

 ## Use cases